Want to run the GX Aviation broadband service on your aircraft? Here’s how

 Supplemental Type Certificates

-Supplemental Type Certificates (STCs) already exist for over 30 aircraft from all of the leading manufacturers, and additional STCs are on course to be achieved by 2017, including:
+Supplemental Type Certificates (STCs) already exist for aircraft from all of the leading manufacturers, and additional STCs are on course to be achieved during 2018, including:

 - Bombardier: Global 5000, 6000, 7000, 8000, Challenger 604, 605, 650